Convention for the Safeguarding of the Intangible Cultural Heritage: Intangible Cultural Heritage Fund

-The Convention establishes Intangible Cultural Heritage Fund, the use of which is decided by the committee.
-The fund mainly consists of the contributions by State Parties and funds by the General Conference of UNESCO.
+The convention establishes the Intangible Cultural Heritage Fund, the use of which is decided by the committee.
+The fund mainly consists of the contributions by state parties and funds by the General Conference of UNESCO.

 History

 Precursors

 One of the first international occasions that mentioned the preservation of 'intangible heritage' was the World Conference on Cultural Policies in Mexico City in 1982.
-This Conference defined cultural heritage as including "both tangible and intangible works through which the creativity of people finds expression," and asked UNESCO and Member States to take measures for protecting this kind of heritage.
+This Conference defined cultural heritage as including "both tangible and intangible works through which the creativity of people finds expression", and asked UNESCO and member states to take measures for protecting this kind of heritage.

 In 1989, UNESCO adopted the Recommendation on the Safeguarding of Traditional Culture and Folklore as the first legal instrument towards the safeguarding of intangible cultural heritage.
-This Recommendation reflected the ideas of the earlier Conference in Mexico City.
-UNESCO conducted some promotional programs for raising awareness of this Recommendation, but was not very successful.
-However, in the late 1990s, there was a conference held for the assessment of this Recommendation, which pointed out some problems to be considered in drafting the convention.
-In this sense, this Recommendation served as an important step.
+This recommendation reflected the ideas of the earlier conference in Mexico City.
+UNESCO conducted some promotional programs for raising awareness of this recommendation, but was not very successful.
+However, in the late 1990s, there was a conference held for the assessment of this recommendation, which pointed out some problems to be considered in drafting the convention.

 In 1997, UNESCO launched the program of Proclamation of the Masterpieces of the Oral and Intangible Heritage of Humanity, intending to raise awareness of the importance of intangible heritage.
 This program proclaimed a total of 90 masterpieces between 2001 and 2005, and caused the movement toward the convention.

 Creation

-According to the request of Member States, a preliminary study, undertaken by Director-General, on how could the safeguarding of intangible cultural heritage be conducted, recommended to create a new document that set an international standard.

-In 2001, the General Conference adopted another instrument, Universal Declaration on Cultural Diversity, which also includes articles dealing with the preservation of "heritage in all forms".
-This declaration and its Action Plan presented basic idea of the coming convention and helped to develop it.
+A preliminary study was undertaken to establish how intangible cultural heritage could be safeguarded.In 2001, the General Conference adopted the Universal Declaration on Cultural Diversity, which also includes articles dealing with the preservation of "heritage in all forms".
+This declaration and its action plan provided the basis for the convention.

-As a result of many meetings for two years, the draft Convention was brought into the General Conference and adopted in 2003.
+After two years of meetings, the draft convention was brought to the General Conference and adopted in 2003.

-Criticism

-Intangible heritage
+Recent members

+On November 6, 2020, Somalia and Angola were 179th and 180th nations that joined the 2003 Convention for the Safeguarding of the Intangible Cultural Heritage.